 Jugdep Chima, Professor of Political Science

-Interdisciplinary 3XX: Identity, Expression and Representation in India (3 credit hours)
+Interdisciplinary 25500: Identity, Expression and Representation in India (3 credit hours)

-This course is always being offered as an EW.
+This course is also being offered as an EW.

 India is one of the most culturally diverse countries in the world, and also the world's largest democracy.
 This program allows you to experience the richness, vibrancy, and diversity of India by visiting four different regions in the country--the capital city of New Delhi and Agra in the Hindi heartland; the northern state of Punjab, which is the cultural home of the Sikhs; the country's financial and entertainment hub of Mumbai in the central state of Maharashtra; and the city of Chennai in the southern Tamil-speaking state of Tamil Nadu.